Menu

 From age 40 our eyes gradually lose ability to focus on close-up objects a condition called presbyopia.

-Photoscreening for lazy eye was used because earlier studies indicated problems with using eye charts to screen children younger than age 3 and children with disabilities.
+Photoscreening for lazy eye (Amblyopia) was used as earlier studies indicated problems with using eye charts to screen children younger than age 3 and children with disabilities.

 Lazy Eye (Amblyopia): Causes and Treatment